-Prerequisite(s): A grade of C- or better in each of the following: CUL 203, CUL 205, CUL 214, CUL 215; valid ServSafe Certificate or successful completion of CUL 111
+Prerequisite(s): CUL 203, CUL 205, CUL 214, and CUL 215, each with a grade of C- or better; a valid ServSafe Certificate or successful completion of CUL 111

 DFS 101(C) - INTRODUCTION TO DEAF STUDIES

 MassTransfer Block Code: Humanities/Fine and Performing Arts This course introduces a variety of topics relating to deaf people in America.
 These include but are not limited to: communication modes used by deaf people, educational philosophies, technology used in the deaf community, various professions in which one can work with deaf people, Deaf culture, and different perspectives about deaf people.
 Through readings, lectures, guest speakers, and class discussions, these topics and more will be discussed and myths will be dispelled.